 What is road maintenance?

 Road maintenance is work that takes place on roads from motorways to unclassified roads to ensure they remain strong, safe and efficient.
-Road maintenance takes many forms, but the overarching aim is to keep road users safe, manage traffic and maintain upkeep.
+Road maintenance takes many forms, from pothole repair to re-applying highway surfacing, but the overarching aim is to keep road users safe, manage traffic and maintain upkeep.

 Road maintenance can include: